espruino/EspruinoDocs/tutorials/Quick Start.md

 Now, to use the Terminal App:

 * Run **Espruino Web IDE** from Chrome's home screen (or the App Launcher)
-* If you've only just plugged your device in, press the refresh button (the two arrows in the top left)
+* Click the **Connect/Disconnect** icon in the top left
-* In the top left, make sure the correct serial port is chosen (usually: Highest COM# number on Windows, tty.usbmodem/ttys000 on Mac, ttyACM0/ttyUSB0 on Linux)
+* In the window that pops up, make sure the correct serial port is chosen (usually: Highest COM# number on Windows, /dev/tty.usbmodem on Mac, ttyACM0/ttyUSB0 on Linux).
-* Click the Connect button (the 'play' symbol)

-And after you've got it running you can:

-* Click the button with left/right arrows (top-middle) to transfer the text (or graphics) in the right-hand pane to Espruino
-* Click the button with a picture frame to switch between graphical and text views
-* To copy on the left-hand side, click and drag over the text to copy
-* To paste, press ```Ctrl + V```
+* If you don't see a port or can't be it working, please see [[Troubleshooting]]

+Please click the 'tour' button in the Web IDE for more information on how to use it.

 Software Updates